China and South Korea group tour for history buffs and gastronomes.

 Gyeongju is a city on South Korea’s southeast coast.
 It was the capital of the 1,000-year-long Silla dynasty and is known for its extensive historical remains.
 The 8th-century Bulguksa Temple features twin stone pagodas, a series of wooden staircases and a large bronze Buddha.
 Nearby, Seokguram Grotto houses a towering seated Buddha and offers panoramic views of the sun rising over the Sea of Japan.

-We spend the afternoon exploring Seokguram Grotto and Bulguksa Temple – both inscribed as UNESCO Heritage Sites in 1995.
+We spend the day exploring Seokguram Grotto and Bulguksa Temple – both inscribed as UNESCO Heritage Sites in 1995.

 We travel to Seoul by express train (2 hours, 300 km) this morning.
 Capital of South Korea, Seoul is a huge metropolis where modern skyscrapers, high-tech subways and pop culture meet Buddhist temples, palaces and street markets.
 Notable attractions include futuristic Dongdaemun Design Plaza, a convention hall with curving architecture and a rooftop park; Gyeongbokgung Palace, which once had more than 7,000 rooms; and Jogyesa Temple, site of ancient locust and pine trees.